RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 I would like to acknowledge the following people who have helped me along the way in completing my fourth milestone project:
 - My Mentor Elaine B Roche for her guidance, advice and constant encouragement.
 Her suggestions helped me improve my website well.
 - My fellow students for their company and encouragement.
 Special thanks to Kristyna Maulerova, Tony Albania, Jtoyi Yadav for their encouragement, support and for testing my website, adding posts and comments.
-- My friends and family who tested the website and gave valuable feedback.
+- My friends and family members, especially my niece Anshi who tested the website and gave valuable feedback.
 - My tutors who helped me solve issues when I had them.

 [Back to top ⇧](#contents)